metal3-io/metal3-docs/design/annotation-for-power-cycling-and-deleting-failed-nodes.md

 ## Alternatives [optional]

 1. Wait for equivalent functionality to be exposed by the Machine and/or Cluster APIs.
-2. Use CRD and a new operator for machine remediation, this was tried in the past but was mainly rejected since there was no operator to install the CRD of the new machine remediation operator.
+2. Use a CRD to track the remediation progress instead of inferring it based on the existence or otherwise of Node objects, Machine and Host annotations.
+This was tried in the past but was mainly rejected since there was no operator to install that CRD.

 ## References